SUMMER 2018 AUDITION INFORMATION

 Scenic and Properties Construction Shop at CRT Downtown.

-- Properties Intern: (Position filled for the 2016 Summer) This intern has the opportunity to work with a professional Props Designer and Artisan.
+- Properties Intern: This intern has the opportunity to work with a professional Props Designer and Artisan.
 He/She will work learn many “tricks of the trade” from our staff, assisting in the building / borrowing / pulling-from-stock all props and set decoration - from large furniture pieces and soft goods, to smaller hand props, edibles, paper goods and everything in between.
 It is helpful to have basic working knowledge of upholstery, foam carving, scenic painting, machine and hand sewing, Powerpoint and other computer photo programs...and have a great creative instinct!

-- Scenic Shop Intern: (Position filled for the 2016 Summer) This intern will work with our professional Technical Director and Scenic Designers, as well as Assistant TD and two Carpenters.
+- Scenic Shop Intern: This intern will work with our professional Technical Director and Scenic Designers, as well as Assistant TD and two Carpenters.
 He/She will work building and installing all the sets for all productions.
 In this quick paced environment, this intern will learn how to build scenic elements that are sturdy, strong and safe, but are also quick to install and strike.
 A solid working knowledge of all typical power tools is helpful; basic knowledge of scenic painting is a plus.

-- Assistant Stage Manager/Assistant Company Manager: (Position filled for the 2016 summer) The ASM/ACM will act as the Stage Manager for our children’s show, and as ASM on all mainstage shows, attending rehearsals and working backstage.
+- Assistant Stage Manager/Assistant Company Manager: The ASM/ACM will act as the Stage Manager for our children’s show, and as ASM on all mainstage shows, attending rehearsals and working backstage.
 He/She will be in charge of the backstage running crew, which will consist of actors in the show and possible local assistants.
 This is perhaps the busiest job of the summer, but the only staff member who works directly with all show directors, designers and crew.
 Key traits are organization, strong people skills, problem-solving abilities and a tireless love of the theatrical process.

-- Costume Shop Intern: (Position filled for the 2016 Summer) This intern has the opportunity to work with our professional Costume Designers and Supervisors, taking part in the build of all the costumes for our entire season.
+- Costume Shop Intern: This intern has the opportunity to work with our professional Costume Designers and Supervisors, taking part in the build of all the costumes for our entire season.
 Our shop builds from scratch, pulls from our considerable stock and borrows from local community members.
 A good working knowledge of hand and machine sewing, patterning and fabric dying is helpful.
 There are some long hours ahead, but the time spent is reflected in the quality costumes seen up close in our intimate, 250 seat theatre.

 Per diem pay is $150.00 per week.
 Housing is provided.
-To be considered for an technical internship, please e-mail a cover letter and resume to Kerby Thompson, Producing Artistic Director or regular mail to PO Box 783, Cortland, NY 13045.
-Please include cover letter and at least three references with phone numbers and email addresses.
+To be considered for a technical internship, please e-mail a cover letter, resume and at least three references with phone numbers and email addresses to Eric Behnke, Production Manager, firstname.lastname@example.org.
+Please include the position you are applying for in the subject line.
 There is no formal application to complete.
+No phone calls, please.
 If we are interested in speaking with you further about an internship, we will contact you to arrange a phone interview (or in person, if you are in the Central New York or New York City area).
 No phone calls, please.
 Please see more information about the theatre and our intern programs on the information page for our Performing Intern Program.
 CRT's Intern Programs are supported, in part, by The Triad Foundation and The Tiger Baron Foundation

-ABOVE: 2007 CRT Performing Intern Ephie Aardema (in striped shirt) in our children's production of Treasure Island made her Broadway debut in The Bridges of Madison County.
+Above left: 2007 CRT Performing Intern Ephie Aardema (in striped shirt, seen here in our children's show Treasure Island) made her Broadway debut in The Bridges of Madison County.

-Other former interns are working or have worked on national tours (Kinky Boots, Bullets Over Broadway, Disney's Beauty and the Beast, Nice Work If You Can Get It, The Wizard of Oz, Buddy: The Buddy Holly Story, ) and have been featured in articles in the New York Times and on national commercials.
-Some are also now working as casting directors for movies, television and stage.
+Other former CRT interns are working or have worked on Broadway and national tours such as On Your Feet, Kinky Boots, Bullets Over Broadway, Disney's Beauty and the Beast, Nice Work If You Can Get It, Flashdance, Buddy: The Buddy Holly Story and others.

 CRT's Intern Programs are supported, in part, by The Triad Foundation and The Marsted Foundation

----------------------------------------------------------------------- The following is information on our performing intern program.
+Below please find information about Cortland Rep's Performing Intern Program.
 If you are interested in becoming a Performing Intern at CRT, we MUST see you audition in person.
 Please check the Audition section above for updates on dates and places.
 (There will be a form to fill out at the auditions upon which you can state your interest in our intern program - there are no additional applications beforehand.)
 Again - There is no written application for our internships, but we do require you to audition in person.
 Websites, YouTube clips or DVD auditions are useful to add after your initial audition, or to serve as a reminder to us of your abilities; however, we rarely (meaning, never!) hire anyone without seeing them audition first in person.
-Our intern program offers significant performance experience, and we like to think it is a better-than-average internship in that respect.
-Because of this, we are looking for better-than-average interns.
-We audition our interns just as specifically as we do our leading roles.
+Our intern program offers significant performance experience, and we look for strong performers who can handle a busy, tiring schedule.
+We audition our interns just as specifically as we do our mainstage professional actors.
 We are looking for not only good performers, but hard workers and people who are dedicated to the "quality of the end result."
 Have no doubt – you will work hard, you will learn a lot, and when you finish your stay with us, you will have built a strong resume and have a better understanding of how a professional theatre works.